Do INFPs have anxiety? It’s a tight question.

 How The Fe-Villain Function Induces Social Anxiety

-Let’s first talk about INFP’s first shadow function — Fe (Extraverted Feeling), the Villain function.
+Let’s talk about INFP’s first shadow function — Fe (Extraverted Feeling), the Villain function.

-But it’s not that people are hideous, dangerous, or overpowering.
-Rather, it’s an internal conflict where INFPs have forebodings about antagonizing people.
+But it’s not because people are hideous or blatantly dangerous.
+Rather, it’s an internal conflict where INFPs evade antagonizing people.

-To avoid clashing with others, INFPs hide any disobedience or resistant opinions in the shadows.
+So to avoid clashing with others, INFPs keep their disobedience hidden in the shadows.
 Like criminals on the run, they squirrel away far from the nosy, overseeing eyes.

 How The Te-Inferior Function Destroys INFP’s Success